Just bring home a new puppy? Congratulations! There are few things more exciting than introducing a new four-footer to your family.

 When housebreaking a puppy, you’ll want to watch for patterns in your puppy’s digestive track.

 Puppy digestive tracks are extremely efficient and fast.
-5 – 30 minutes after the puppy eats, he or she will want to defecate.
-Be consistent with your puppy’s eating schedule and watch the time so that you can regularly give your puppy outside time after meals, increasing chances of success.
+Five to 30 minutes after your puppy eats, he will want to defecate.
+Be consistent with your puppy’s eating schedule and watch the time so that you can regularly give your puppy outside time after meals, thereby increasing your chances of success.

 Housetraining A Puppy: A Safe Space to Pee

-Make sure that your puppy has a place to relieve himself or herself where it feels safe.
+Make sure that your puppy has a place to relieve himself where he feels safe.
 The spot should be familiar and comfortable to your puppy.